Multifidelity-Augmented Gaussian Process Inputs for Surrogate Modeling from Scarce Data: Introduction

 When many levels of fidelity are available, the autoregressive estimators invert smaller kernel matrices compared to cokriging estimators, making them computationally cheaper in offline training.
 However, most still require \glspl{gp} as low-fidelity surrogate models.
 At lower fidelity levels, there may be millions of available training data points because the underlying computer models are cheap to evaluate.
 This makes training \glspl{gp} in the multifidelity setting an especially expensive task.
-Further, the autoregressive estimators are constructed using a \emph{Markovian} property; the approximation of each fidelity level only uses information from the level immediately beneath it.
-This Markovian property is limiting because the lowest-fidelity functions may contain unique information about the high-fidelity model which is prevented from influencing high-fidelity predictions.
+We emphasize that these existing methods are \emph{first-order} autoregressive strategies; each fidelity-specific surrogate model is conditioned only on the predictions of the next-lowest-fidelity surrogate model.
+Information from any lower-fidelity surrogate models must propagate through the next-lowest-fidelity surrogate model.
+In this work, we increase predictive accuracy by employing a \emph{higher-order} autoregressive strategy in which each surrogate model is directly conditioned on the predictions of \emph{all} available lower-fidelity surrogate models.